Ghost in the Shell (2017 film): Production

-In 2008, DreamWorks (who had handled U.S. theatrical distribution of Ghost in the Shell 2: Innocence through its Go Fish Pictures banner) and Steven Spielberg acquired the rights to produce a live-action film adaptation of the original manga.
+In 2008, DreamWorks Pictures (who had handled U.S. theatrical distribution of Ghost in the Shell 2: Innocence through its Go Fish Pictures banner) and Steven Spielberg acquired the rights to produce a live-action film adaptation of the original manga.
 Avi Arad and Steven Paul were later confirmed as producers, with Jamie Moss set to write the screenplay.
 In October 2009, it was announced that Laeta Kalogridis had replaced Moss as writer.
 On January 24, 2014, it was reported that Rupert Sanders would direct the film, with the screenplay now written by William Wheeler.
 Wheeler worked on the script for approximately a year and a half, later saying, "It's a vast enterprise.
 I think I was second or third in the mix, and I know there have been at least six or seven writers."
 Jonathan Herman also worked on the screenplay.
 Ultimately, credit for the screenplay was given to Moss, William Wheeler and Ehren Kruger.

 On September 3, 2014, Margot Robbie was reported as being in early talks for the lead role.
-On October 16, it was announced that DreamWorks had made a $10 million offer to Scarlett Johansson for the lead role, after Robbie had chosen to play Harley Quinn in Suicide Squad instead.
+On October 16, it was announced that DreamWorks had made a $10 million offer to Scarlett Johansson for the lead role, after Robbie had chosen to play Harley Quinn in Suicide Squad, which is another live-action film adaptation of a comic book.
 In May 2015, Paramount Pictures agreed to co-produce and co-finance the film.
 On November 10, 2015, Pilou Asbæk was cast in the role of Batou.
 According to TheWrap, Matthias Schoenaerts was previously circling the role that went to Asbæk.
 On November 19, 2015, it was reported that Sam Riley was in early talks to play the villain role Kuze, leader of dangerous criminals and extremists, though on February 4, 2016, Variety reported that Michael Pitt had entered talks for the role.
 On March 3, 2016, TheWrap reported that Japanese actor Takeshi Kitano had been cast as Daisuke Aramaki, the founder and leader of the elite unit Section 9, tasked with protecting the world from the most dangerous technological threats.
-This marked Kitano's first appearance in an English-language film since 1995's Johnny Mnemonic.

 In April 2016, the full cast was announced, including Juliette Binoche, Chin Han, Lasarus Ratuere and Kaori Momoi.
 In May 2016, Rila Fukushima was cast in a role.
 Filming wrapped in New Zealand on June 3, 2016.
 Filming also took place in the Yau Ma Tei and Jordan areas of Hong Kong, around Pak Hoi Street and Woosung Street on June 7, 8 and 10 or 14–16.
-The score was recorded at Sychron Stage Vienna in Austria.
+The score was recorded at Synchron Stage Vienna in Austria.